Chapter Twenty One

 Juju, “Customer tinks what dey want.
 I say it looks jus’ like de’ brand and your friend cannot tell it from anudda wit’ de label.
 Dat’s all.”

 Amaya, “Just finished a discussion about truth.
 I cannot decide who is the bigger liar, the guy who provides the knock-off, or the brand that has enormous markups on the original.
-I presume the markups are, in part, to defray the cost of lost sales from knock-offs.
 The brand is getting merchandise from manufacturers that employ children at tiny wages and crummy working conditions.
 They know that.
 Cheating all the way round.
 I decided in the end it is unsolvable.
 Not buying either does not help anyone.”

 Juju laughs, “Particularly not Juju.”